atoms-ufrj/playmol/doc/commands.md

 **Description**:

-This command reads geometric information and uses them to guess the atomic coordinates for one or more molecules.
+This command reads geometric information and uses them to determine atomic coordinates for one or more molecules.

-The parameter _file_ is the name of a text file containing geometric information.
-The required format is described below.
-The parameter _file_ is optional.
+The optional parameter _file_ is the name of a text file containing geometric information, whose required format is described below.
 If it is omitted, then the geometric information must be provided in the subsequent lines.
-In this sense, issuing the command `build
-<file>` is equivalent to issuing `build`, followed by `include <file>`.
+In this sense, issuing the command `build <file>` is equivalent to issuing `build`, followed by `include <file>`.

 The geometric information that Playmol expects to receive has the following format:

-* The first non-empty line must contain the number _N_ of geometric data to be provided
+* The first non-empty line must contain the number _N_ of geometric assignments that will be made.
-* Every one of the _N_ subsequent non-empty lines must contain an [atom] identifier, followed by fields separated by spaces or tabs.
+* The subsequent non-empty lines must contain the _N_ geometric assignments, which can possibly be intertwined with [define] commands, [for/next] constructs, and [if/then/else] constructs.
+No other commands are permitted until all _N_ assignments have been made.
+Each geometric assignments consists of an [atom] identifier followed by some fields separated by spaces and/or tabs.
 Only the following formats are valid:

 Coordinates _x_, _y_, and _z_ of _atom-I_:

 	<atom-I>  <x>  <y>  <z>

-The _length_ of a bond formed by _atom-I_ with _atom-J_:
+The _length_ of a bond formed by atoms _I_ and _J_:

 	<atom-I>  <atom-J>  <length>

-The _length_ of a bond formed by _atom-I_ with _atom-j_ and the _angle_ (in degrees) between the bonds formed by _atom-I_, _atom-J_, and _atom-K_:
+The _length_ of a bond formed by atoms _I_ and _J_ and the _angle_ (in degrees) between the bonds formed by atoms _I_, _J_, and _K_:

 	<atom-I>  <atom-J>  <atom-K>  <length>  <angle>

-The _length_ of a bond formed by _atom-I_ with _atom-J_, the _angle_ (in degrees) between the bonds formed by _atom-I_, _atom-J_, and _atom-K_, and the <torsion> angle (in degrees) of the dihedral formed by _atom-I_, _atom-J_, _atom-K_, and _atom-L_:
+The _length_ of a bond formed by atoms _I_ and _J_, the _angle_ (in degrees) between the bonds formed by atoms _I_, _J_, and _K_, and the _torsion_ angle (in degrees) of the proper dihedral formed by atoms _I_, _J_, _K_, and _L_:

 	<atom-I>  <atom-J>  <atom-K>  <atom-L>  <length>  <angle>  <torsion>

-__Important__: an active atom-related [prefix/suffix] will apply to each parameter _atom-x_ present in the description above.
-In all cases, _atom-I_ is the atom whose coordinates will be defined by the current statement, while _atom-J_, _atom-K_, and _atom-L_ must be atoms whose coordinates have already been defined in previous statements.
-Please see the examples below.
+An active atom-related [prefix/suffix] will apply to every parameter _atom-x_ present in the assignments described above.
+In all cases, atom _I_ is the one whose coordinates are being assigned, while atoms _J_, _K_, and _L_ must be atoms whose coordinates have already been assigned (please see the examples below).

+Every molecule must be instantiated at once, meaning that the geometric information regarding all atoms of a given molecule must be provided contiguously.
+However, no particular order is required.
-The provided information is meant to define a list of actual structures for the molecules previously assembled using the commands [atom] and [bond].
-Multiple structures can be specified issuing either separate _build_ commands or a unique _build_ command involving all atoms together.
-The information regarding all atoms of a given molecule must be provided contiguously, but in any arbitrary order.
+Multiple molecules of one or more compounds can be instantiated either using separate _build_ constructs or a unique _build_ constructs with all atoms together.
-It is possible to specify many copies of the same molecule, but a given atom cannot reappear until all other atoms of the same copy have been defined.

-Note that the very common [xyz file format] can be used to provide geometric information for the _build_ command, provided that:
+Note that the ubiquitous [xyz file format] can be used to provide geometric information for the _build_ constraint, given that:

 * The first line contains the number of atomic coordinates (_N_), as usual.
 * The second line is empty or starts with a comment mark (#).
-* The _N_ subsequent lines contain the following four fields separated by spaces or tabs:
+* The _N_ subsequent lines contain the following four fields separated by spaces and/or tabs:

 	<atom-id>  <x>  <y>  <z>

-Therefore, one can use an external software to generate the atomic coordinates (e.g., [Avogadro]), save them in [xyz file format], and replace the usual element symbols by atom identifiers.
+Therefore, one can use an external software to generate the atomic coordinates (e.g., [Avogadro]), save them in the [xyz file format], and replace the usual element symbols by atom identifiers.

-The list of molecular structures created via _build_ can be employed later on to define a simulation box when the command [write] is invoked.
-The origin of the Cartesian space will be located at the center of the simulation box.
+The list of molecular structures created via _build_ can be employed later on as prototypes for replication and packing with the [packmol] command.
+They can also be directly employed to produce a simulation box when the command [write] is invoked.
+In this case, the origin of the Cartesian space will be located at the center of the simulation box.

 **Examples**: